 Whether plastic or glass, try keeping jam or peanut butter jars.
 Buttons are one of the sewing accessories which are hard to store.
-Storing them in transparent containers aren’t only beautiful, they are handy when you’re in need of a specific kind of a button.
+Storing them in transparent containers aren't only beautiful, they are handy when you're in need of a specific kind of button too.

-Pill trays are a genius piece of human invention.
-There are lots of things you can store in this little organizer such as sewing buttons!
-Now you won’t lose your head looking for buttons when you all have them in one place.
+Pill trays are genius human inventions.
+There are lots of things you can store in this little organizer, such as sewing buttons!
+Now you won't lose your head looking for buttons when you have them all in one place.

 9. Thread Catcher

-Let this cute little thread catcher help keep you organize and neat while working on your next sewing project.
+Let a cute little thread catcher help keep you organized and neat while working on your next sewing project.
 Use it to store excess fabric and thread.
-Download the pattern at Pattern Pile.
+You can even download patterns for it online!